{/*

 4. Deploying Your Finished Brand Image

-If you end up hiring influencers, then you'll want to work with one who is going to actually promote your brand in a way that makes sense.
+If you end up hiring influencers, then you'll want to work with one who is actually going to promote your brand in a way that makes sense.
 Some people try slick commercial marketing campaigns that fail because their consumers expect an edgy and hip approach that doesn't seem so overproduced.

-Exterior advertisements should reflect this stance as well.
+Exterior advertisements should also reflect this stance.

 5. Framing Advertisements Through Your Brand's Image

-Those starting a dedicated email marketing campaign will want to focus on making a first impression, for instance, so they can be sure any follow ups will be well received.
+Those starting a dedicated email marketing campaign will want to focus on making a first impression, for instance, so they can be sure any follow-ups will be well received.

-Think about what someone might say about your company after they met your brand for the first time.
+Think about what someone might say about your company after they meet your brand for the first time.
 You may want them to describe it using some specific words.
 As soon as you know what kind of adjectives you'd like to hear consumers using to talk about your brand, you'll be in a much better position to figure out the best way to reach them.

 Sam Makad is a business consultant.
 He helps small & medium enterprises to grow their businesses and overall ROI.
 You can follow Sam on Twitter, Facebook, and Linkedin.